leonidgrishenkov/postgresql-logical-replication/README.md

 hostssl all replication 10.0.0.32 md5
 ```

-Where `10.0.0.32` - internal IP of the target host with a subnet mask, that we can get from `terraform output` command.
+Where `10.0.0.32` - internal IP of the replica host with a subnet mask, that we can get from `terraform output` command.

 ## WAL log level